 Boolean value:

-true indicates that the pre-HE-STF portion of the PPDU is spatially mapped differently from HE-LTF1.
+true indicates that the pre-HE-STF portion of the PPDU is spatially mapped differently from HE-STF.

-false indicates that the pre-HE-STF portion of the PPDU is spatially mapped the same way as HE-LTF1 on each tone.(#481) Proposed change 2: Subclause 26.3.10.2.1, Page 211, Line 65
+false indicates that the pre-HE-STF portion of the PPDU is spatially mapped the same way as HE-STF on each tone.(#481) Proposed change 2: Subclause 26.3.10.2.1, Page 211, Line 65

 Discussion: "When the TXVECTOR parameter BEAM_CHANGE is 1(#Ed), the cyclic shift value for the L-STF, L-LTF, L-SIG, RL-SIG, HE-SIG-A and HE-SIG-B fields of the PPDU for transmit chain iTX out of a total of…" "HE-SIG-B" should be deleted.
 Beam-change is not for HE MU PPDU.